PTSD

 I’d like to talk with you today about Post Traumatic Stress Disorder or as it’s casually referred to, PTSD.
 I do so in the hopes that it will help many understand the “ wound that you cannot see,” and reach out to our newest brave generation of veterans who may need help to come all the way home.
 To make it personal, I’ll start with “Me & PTSD.”

 I left college and enlisted in the Marines in 1962.
-In 1965, instead of returning to school in September, I reenlisted and volunteered for Vietnam.
-I returned from an extended tour in 1967 and received an Honorable Discharge in the spring of 1969.
+In 1965, instead of returning to school in September, I reenlisted and volunteered for

-I got lost for a while back on the campus of UCLA.
-Then a series of unexpected events placed my feet on “fast tracks,” while much of me still remained in Vietnam and in the Corps.
-While at UCLA, I received a phone call that led me to work for the newly elected U. S. Senator from California, Alan Cranston.
-I spent the next two years working in California and Washington, D.C.
+D.C.
 I had a front-row seat to historical events and watched remarkable statesmen and a stateswoman, under the leadership of Senator Mike Mansfield every day.
 But at night, I fought against sleep and felt like I didn’t fit in anywhere.
 I was so used to feeling either anger or numb.
 I didn’t trust anyone.
 To calm down and get to sleep, I chose either booze or the bong.

-After two years, this duel existence and my undependability stretched the patience of all, so I returned to school.
-I drove a Checker cab on the graveyard shift, attended classes in the morning and slept in the afternoons.
-This routine worked for a while, but the uncertainty found me again.
-I escaped to the desert to work in a mine in Boron, California.
+California.
 My nearest neighbor lived over a mile away and I had a dog named, “dog” and a cat named “cat.”
 Bib overalls were the uniform of the day and shaving and haircuts became things of the past.
 The work was honest and hard and the pay was good with plenty of overtime.
 This simple life gave me my first sense of serenity.

 After a couple of years, the union went on strike and I was arrested the first night on picket duty.
 So I went back to LA to look for temporary work.
 I ran into the VA’s Veterans Services Officer in front of the West LA Federal Building.
-Rick Sorenson, a former Marine, won the Medal of Honor at Saipan.
-While I was working for the Senator, we worked together to put into place the process of congressional liaison that’s still in use today.
-I explained what was going on in my life and he said that if I got a haircut and shaved, I could come to work the following Monday.
+Rick Sorenson, a former Marine, won the Medal of Honor at

-That was in 1974 when the VA hired 3,000 Vietnam vets as counselors.
+Vietnam vets as counselors.
 It was like being back in the Corps, brothers helping brothers.
 But the nights of flight soon returned and yet, I found myself on another fast track.
 I was promoted to Management Analyst, sent to post-graduate school for training and was being groomed for the Assistant Director training program.
 That’s when I had my first episode of an extended flashback.
 I completely lost a whole night.
 I attacked a house with a hose at port arms, made the deputy sheriffs advance to be recognized, and interrogated a suspected VC in the drunk tank.

 The judge refused to accept a plea and sent me to the VA for evaluation.
 I saw a psychiatric nurse who asked me if I drank a lot.
 I said I did and she said don’t drink so much.
 She wrote a letter to the judge and all was forgiven.
 I didn’t understand what was happening, but I managed to hide the problem from most.

-In 1979, the VA sent me to be the Management Officer at the VA’s Medical & Regional Office Center at Fort Harrison.
 Vietnam vets were having real difficulties with the VA around the country over their claims for PTSD and I found myself identifying more with them.
 Then I had my second episode where I lost a whole weekend.
 The VA diagnosed me with PTSD.
 I remained in denial and put a more determined mask on.

-That was until Congressman Williams asked me to testify before a Congressional hearing that he was bringing to Montana to address the treatment of Vietnam veterans.
-I said that I would and the VA folks in Washington went ballistic.
+Washington went ballistic.
 I was told that my career with the VA would be ruined if I testified.
 I was told that I had to make up my mind where my loyalties lay, either with the vets or with the VA?
 That was the dilemma that made me agree to testify in the first place.
 I felt there shouldn’t be a difference.
 A week before the hearing, I crashed.

 Then the cycle of PTSD repeated itself again and again.
 I would deny that I was ill, put on a new mask, and get back out there.
 After a while, the fearful nights would return and the duality would drain me until I would crash.
 I lost my VA job and returned to Carroll to get my degree and crashed.
-I taught school and coached in Boulder and crashed.
-I became a budget analyst for the State and crashed.
-I substitute-taught, coached football at Helena High, and served as a Helena City Commissioner for eight years and crashed twice, once very publicly.
-Then I spent four years as a labor educator and labor leader and crashed for the final time.
+I taught school and coached in

 I couldn’t get back up and I was ready to give up.
 I wanted to check out and cross over.
 I had lived seven careers with three wives and many broken relationships in between.
 I found it easier for the world to know me as a bully and a drunk than for it to learn that I had a mental illness.
-After two hospital stays for depression and suicide at Fort Harrison, the doctors referred me to VA’s National Center for PTSD in the Palo Alto VA Medical System.
-While there, one of the “Understanding PTSD” instructors handed me a page to read to the class.
-It’called “The Mask.”
+After two hospital stays for depression and suicide at

 Don’t be fooled by me.
 Don’t be fooled by the face I wear.
 I wear a thousand masks, masks that I’m afraid to take off, and none of them are me.
 I give the impression that I am secure, that all is sunny and unruffled within as well as without; that confidence is my name and coolness is my game; that the water’s calm and I need no one.
 But, don’t believe me!
 PLEASE!
 My surface may seem smooth, but my surface is a mask.
 Beneath, dwells the real me: confusion; fear, lonely.
 But I hide this.
 I panic at the thought of my weakness and frantically create a mask to hide behind, to shield me from the glance that knows.
 Yet such a glance is precisely my salvation.
 I know it!
 If it’s followed by acceptance and by love, it is the only thing that will assure myself that I am worth something!
 But I don’t tell you this.
 I don’t dare, I am afraid to!
 So I play my game, my desperate game with a facade of assurance without, and a trembling child within.
 So begins the parade of masks, and my life becomes a front.
 I idly chatter to you…surface and top-of-the-head talk, saying nothing of what’s crying within me.
 Please listen carefully and try to hear what I am not saying, what I’d like to be able to say, what for survival I need to say, but what I cannot say!
 I don’t like hiding, honestly.
 I want to be genuine, spontaneous, and me…but I need help!
 Please, hold out your hand, even when it seems that it’s the last thing I want.
 Each time you are kind, gentle, and encouraging, each time you try to understand me because you care, my heart soars with small and feeble wings, but they’re wings.
 Your sensitivity, sympathy, and your power of understanding breathe life into me.
 Your help gives me the help I need to be the creator of the person that is I. You can help me break down the walls and strip away the mask and my shadow world of panic, uncertainty, and loneliness.
 Don’t give up on me.
 I may fight against the very help I need, but I really want your gentle hands of love and caring…firm, but gentle hands.

 When the class was over, all of us wanted extra copies.
 We wanted to send it to our spouse, our exes, our children, and our families.
 It said what we didn’t know how to say.
-After returning from the National Center, I was referred to the shorter program at the Boise VA Medical Center.
-I always tell my fellow veterans that the Palo Alto program gave me the “want to live” and that Boise showed me how.
+After returning from the

 I’ve learned that PTSD is a normal reaction to a series of abnormal events.
 Let me give you an example.
 Imagine a family returning from their summer vacation.
 They’re good friends of yours.
 While driving home, they’re playing family games to pass the time.
 Suddenly, a drunk driver in the on-coming lane swerves toward the family car.
 There’s hardly any time to react.
 They almost hit head on, but their inside headlights crash together as they swerve away and both vehicles spin and begin to flip over and over.
 Fortunately, all of the family were wearing their seatbelts and crawled out of their car with only broken limbs.
 The driver of the truck was thrown from his vehicle and was crushed by his pickup.
 That first vision of that truck coming at them, their huddling together in shock, the memory and the sight of the crushed body, along with all of the sounds and smells, all of these are imprinted into their thalamus’, the brain’s multi-dimensional camera, forever.